 Issues in LGBT Divorce

-Dissolving a same-sex marriage is often largely the same as doing so with an opposite-sex marriage.
+Dissolving a same-sex marriage is often largely the same as doing so with a heterosexual marriage.
 There are some other issues that may arise with a same-sex divorce.
 For example, child custody arrangements can be more complicated.
 One parent might be the biological parent with no second-parent adoption having take place.
 In this case, the biological parent will be granted custody.
 If the second parent has adopted the child or the child was adopted by both parents, it will be the same as with heterosexual couples.

 Get In Touch